nix-community/developer-workshop/2023-11-report/index.md

 This was the third iteration of the Nix UX workshop led by Elton Vecchietti, Director of UX at Modus Create.

 In the first event a year ago, the group had outlined a typical user journey, tracing interactions across a sequence of touchpoints.
-In the second event half a year ago, we made comparisons to similar tools, framed processes in the ecosystem in terms of resource flows, and tried to distill central value propositions.
+In the second event half a year ago, we compared Nix to similar tools, framed processes in the ecosystem in terms of resource flows, and tried to distill central value propositions.
 This time, the goal was to come up with an information architecture for the central hub of the ecosystem, with the intention of supporting the Nix marketing team in their ongoing effort to rework nixos.org.

-In three sessions distributed over two days, guided by Elton and building on the understanding gathered so far, a group of 5-10 people tried to systematically answer three major questions:
+In three sessions spread out over two days, guided by Elton and building on the understanding gathered so far, a group of 5-10 people tried to systematically answer three major questions:

 1. Which user types do we support?
 2. Which objects of interest do they interact with?